 5. How can I safely withdraw from alcohol?

-Remember, the lines are where you have a 50-50 chance.
+But remember, the lines are where you have a 50-50 chance.
 You don’t want a 50-50 chance of going into major alcohol withdrawal, or even a 25-75 chance, so you need to be way below the lines.
-If it were me, I would start worrying once I was within five drinks of whichever line I was trying to avoid.
+An addictionologist I talked to recounts seeing the odd patient develop severe withdrawal coming off a three drink a day habit.
+Unless you are drinking a truly miniscule amount of alcohol, there’s no reason not to err on the side of caution and treat the situation as having withdrawal potential.

 Alcohol withdrawal can start as early as 6 hours after the last drink, usually peaks around 3-4 days after the last drink, and can last up to a week.
 Symptoms of minor to moderate alcohol withdrawal are: feeling shaky, feeling anxious, sweating, vomiting, fast heart rate, trouble sleeping.
 Symptoms of major alcohol withdrawal include those plus confusion/disorientation, hallucinations, seizures, and sometimes death.

-If the graphs show you’re at risk of alcohol withdrawal, you have two choices.
+If you’re at risk of alcohol withdrawal, you have a few choices.

-Second, you can try to slowly taper off alcohol at home.
+First, you can try to slowly taper off alcohol at home.
 HAMS recommends you reduce your drinking at a rate no faster than two drinks per day.
 So if you’re a 10 drink/day alcoholic, on the first day of your taper, you can drink 8 drinks (evenly spread throughout the day), then the next day 6 drinks, then 4, then 2, then 0.
-This is a very fast taper and you can absolutely choose to go slower if it makes you comfortable.
-The only risk of going arbitrarily slowly is that (as HAMS mentions) you might lose motivation and start going back up again before you finish the taper.
+This is a very fast taper and I would go even slower than that, maybe two drinks every few days.
+The only risk of going arbitrarily slowly is that you might lose motivation and start going back up again before you finish the taper.

 I recommend being very careful about alcohol withdrawal symptoms, and very quick to start worrying about them.
 You don’t want to let this get to the point where you have the hallucinations and seizures.
 If you start experiencing anything beyond the very mildest symptoms, either go to the hospital, or drink some alcohol.
 I cannot stress enough that alcohol treats alcohol withdrawal; a surprising number of people end up in the hospital without realizing this.
 I sympathize with people who don’t want to have alcohol in the house to tempt them while they’re withdrawing – but if that’s you, have some plan for what to do if you start experiencing withdrawal.
 A good plan might be to have someone pretty constantly by your side through the week you’re doing this, watching you and ready to take action if things get worse.
 Going to the hospital is a fine plan, as long as you can afford it and you’re willing to make the 9-1-1 call when the time comes.